MadrinanComLab/Exp-PocketBase/README.md

 <br/>

-Now, let's create our first user, you use whatever email and password you want:
+Now, let's create our first user.
+You can use whatever email and password you want:
 ![sample-user](https://user-images.githubusercontent.com/74145874/233798503-2a222579-6bb3-49b7-9513-5ec14c01d545.png)
 ![sample-user(1)](https://user-images.githubusercontent.com/74145874/233798616-76b5ab3c-fe45-4c52-8198-b60847c1a52b.png)

-After this, you can try if it works.
+After this, you can try it to see if it works.

+<section id="authentication-example-3"></section>

 #### #3
-User can now logged in, and for the last example, we will enable users to logged out.
-Do the this in `Auth.js`:
+Users can now log in, and for the last example, we will enable users to log out.
+Do this in `Auth.js`.:
 ```javascript
 import PB from "lib/pocketbase";
 import { useState, useEffect } from "react";